magnumjs/mag.js/README.md

 ##Lifecycle methods

-There are 9 life cycle events: willload, willgetprops(v0.22.9), didload, willupdate, didupdate, isupdate, onbeforeunload (v0.24), onunload, onreload
+There are 9 life cycle events: willload, willgetprops, didload, willupdate, didupdate, isupdate, onbeforeunload, onunload, onreload

 They each get the same 3 parameters, their context is the controller no need to bind to `this`: